willendeavor/fusion-systems/README.md

 # Fusion Systems

 A modest refactoring of the MAGMA package written by Chris Parker and Jason Semeraro and detailed in the paper "Algorithms for fusion systems with applications to $p$-groups of small order", with the aim of making the code more readable and with relatively in-depth documentation and usage.
-I have no plans currently to extend or seriously modify the functionality and with some perhaps small exceptions there shouldn't be any compatibility issues between this package and https://github.com/chris1961parker/Fusion-Systems
+Originally I planned this to be backwards compatible with the original code and this is mostly still true but increasingly the functionality is changing enough that this may not be true.
+There is also extended functionality, to see a complete table of what this package can do see [Features](docs/features-wishlist.ms)

-This is mostly a project to bring myself up to speed with Git and writing documentation etc.
+This is mostly a project to bring myself up to speed with Git and writing documentation, tests etc.

 ## Installation and execution

-For the most recent code clone the main branch and run `AttachSpec("spec")` from the root directory For v.1.0.0 run `load "fusion-systems.m"` from the root directory
+For the most recent code clone the main branch and run `AttachSpec("spec")` from the root directory.
+Importantly the SmallFusionSystems functionality references paths from the root directory, at some point I will add the option to set a directory but for now MAGMA must be run from the root directory.
+Note as well this uses OS commands that may or may not be specific to the OS

 ## Usage and an example (v.1.0.0)